Australian Defence Force Academy: Criticism, review and reform of ADFA

+A parliamentary inquiry conducted by the Joint Standing Committee on Public Works in 1979 opposed the creation of the planned Defence Force Academy and suggested that each individual service maintain oversight of academic training of its officers.
+The committee's chair Mel Bungey stated the "there was no clear evidence [...] that the training of cadets of all Services in a common establishment would of itself provide any improvement in the quality of officers".

 Over its history ADFA has been criticised for its cost of operation and for instances of cadet misbehaviour – bastardisation.
 In 1998, the Director of the Defence Equity Organisation, Bronwen Grey, led a review into the policies and practices to deal with sexual harassment and sexual offences at ADFA.
 This review – commonly referred to as the Grey Review – led to fundamental structural and cultural changes at ADFA.
 These included the abolition of a cadet rank hierarchy and the introduction of improved training in equity and diversity for cadets and staff.
-Notwithstanding these improvements, the national publicity associated with the review caused considerable damage to the Academy's reputation.
+Notwithstanding these improvements, the national publicity associated with the review caused considerable damage to the academy's reputation.

 In July 2006, LCDR Robyn Fahy – the first woman to graduate from ADFA and the dux of her year – was awarded an undisclosed amount in compensation for abuses suffered during her service in the ADF, including instances of physical and verbal abuse suffered at ADFA.
 ADFA attracted further criticism from the Canberra gay and lesbian community after its commandant issued an order preventing Academy personnel from frequenting the Cube nightclub – a gay and lesbian venue.
 The order was in response to then recent violence at the club, in which a patron was stabbed.
 The ban has since been lifted.

 In April 2011, it was alleged a male cadet used Skype to stream video of consensual sex with a female cadet to several other cadets at ADFA.
 The allegation achieved national media attention, and is the subject of current civil charges in the ACT courts.
 Aside from this court action, the incident triggered several other inquiries, investigations and reviews into ADFA.
 These included an inquiry led by Mr Andrew Kirkham QC into ADFA's management of the incident, and a review led by Elizabeth Broderick Sex Discrimination Commissioner, into the treatment of women at ADFA.
 The Broderick Review found that ADFA was a greatly improved institution since the 1990s, and that the extreme cultural concerns identified by Bronwen Grey in 1998 were no longer apparent.
 Notwithstanding, the Broderick Review found there were still structural and cultural deficiencies at ADFA which contributed to widespread, low-level sexual harassment.
 This review has led to a second tranche of major reform at ADFA, which is still underway.

-In November 2014 the Australian Government's Defence Abuse Response Taskforce recommended that a royal commission be conducted to consider all allegations of abuse at ADFA since its establishment in 1986.
+In November 2014, the Australian Government's Defence Abuse Response Taskforce recommended that a royal commission be conducted to consider all allegations of abuse at ADFA since its establishment in 1986.